 Many homeowners choose to tackle flooring installation themselves in order to save hundreds or even thousands of dollars in installation costs.
 With the right tools and a little know-how, homeowners can install vinyl plank flooring and laminate, but which is easiest?

 There are two ways to install vinyl plank flooring, depending on the type that you purchase.
-Vinyl flooring with a tongue-and-groove design easily clicks together.
+LVP flooring with a tongue-and-groove design easily clicks together.
 Because vinyl is a softer material, you can cut and score pieces by simply using a utility knife.

 The other type of vinyl plank flooring is peel-and-stick.
 As the name suggests, this floor has a backing that is peeled off to expose adhesive and each plank is then applied to the prepared subfloor underneath.
 You can easily cut planks with a utility knife for the perfect fit.

 Like vinyl plank, homeowners that like to tackle DIY projects can install laminate flooring.
 However, the installation of this flooring requires more tools, including a hand saw or circular saw to cut each piece.
 If you are going to install the laminate below-grade, you will also need a vapor barrier to protect against moisture.